 Another premise of the course is that there is merit in studying creativity across very different domains --- the sciences, the humanities, the arts, business, politics, and more.
 Implicit in this premise is the assumption that while creativity is manifested in many different ways, there are some underlying common characteristics of the activity.
 In the course, we will range across many domains of human creative activity, as we search for common features.
-Indeed, we believe that studying examples of creativity from widely different places is helpful, as an exercise in its own right.
-In improving our creative sensibilities in our own individual areas of interest.
+Indeed, we believe that studying examples of creativity from widely different places is helpful, as an exercise in its own right, in improving our creative sensibilities in our own individual areas of interest.
 Approach: There will be two principal components to the course.
 One component will be the development of a map of creativity.
-Under our map-making activities, we will explore propositions and hypotheses that have been articulated concerning creativity --- from different regions of the world (spanning the continents) and from different periods in time.
-We will also study examples of creative endeavors --- again from different regions of the world, and also from different areas of human enterprise (math & science, technology, arts & culture, social & political theory, social & political.
+Under our map-making activities, we will explore propositions and hypotheses that have been articulated concerning creativity --- from different propositions and hypotheses that have been articulated concerning creativity --- from different regions of the world (spanning the continents) and from different periods in time.
+We will also study examples of creative endeavors --- again from different regions of the world, and also from different areas of human enterprise (math & science, technology, arts & culture, social & political theory, social & political practice).